 We end this introduction with some of the questions that naturally arise from our result.

-\begin{question} Do Kochergin flows always have the Lebesgue maximal spectral type? \end{question} To answer this question, one has to treat singularities with smaller powers as well as general IET on the base.
+\begin{question} Do Kochergin flows always have Lebesgue spectral type (with countable multiplicity)? \end{question} To answer this question, one has to treat several singularities and with smaller powers as well as general IET's on the base.

-\begin{question} What is the maximal spectral type in the case of non degenerate saddles? \end{question}
+\begin{question} What is the spectral type in the case of non degenerate saddles? \end{question}

-Arnold conjectured a power-like decay of correlation in the asymmetric case, but the decay is more likely to be logarithmic, at least between general regular observables or characteristic functions of regular sets such as balls or squares.
-Even a lower bound on the decay of correlations is not sufficient to preclude absolute continuity of the maximal spectral type.
+Arnol'd conjectured a power-like decay of correlation in the asymmetric case, but the decay is more likely to be logarithmic, at least between general regular observables or characteristic functions of regular sets such as balls or squares.
+Note that even a lower bound on the decay of correlations is not sufficient to preclude absolute continuity of the maximal spectral type.
 However, an approach based on slowly coalescent periodic approximations as in~\cite{Fa3} may be explored in the aim of proving that the spectrum is purely singular.